aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 #### The re-projection function

 The formulae for the re-projection from EPSG4326 (WGS84) to EPSG3854 (Web Mercator) is taken from a [pdf](http://earth-info.nga.mil/GandG/wgs84/web_mercator/(U)%20NGA_SIG_0011_1.0.0_WEBMERC.pdf) found on the web and entitled "Implementation Practice Web Mercator Map Projection".
+It is a fairly simple one compared with some other re-projection.

 The first function `to_EPSG3857_2` has two arguments: `lon` and `lat`, while the second one `to_EPSG3857_4` has four.
 The second one is a non-value returning function, modifying the input arguments.
 Also, in order to be compatible with `numba`, I had to use the `math` library instead of `numpy` for the `log` and `tan` functions (from what I understand, the math module has been implemented in Numba, but some numpy functions do not have an implementation that can be inlined by Numba??).